|The Bismarck under way|

 Adalbert Schneider, the first gunnery officer aboard Bismarck, meanwhile was working on getting the range on the British.
 The stereoscopic rangefinder that he used gave him a good view, but the viewfinder took a lot of effort to focus.
 It involved matching two separate views, one in each ocular, to make a single clear image, sort of like an eye test - a very effective tool, better than anything the British had, but also very tiring on the eyes.
 Thus, performance with that rangefinder usually began well and tailed off with time.
 After only three four-gun salvoes for aiming purposes, Schneider had the range and ordered the eight big guns to begin continuous fire on Hood while the smaller 15 cm guns kept Prince of Wales busy.
 Lütjens also ordered Prinz Eugen's batteries to switch to Prince of Wales, wanting to concentrate his own ship on the Hood (the Germans may have had the two ships confused, it was hard enough spotting them at all at such distances in the dark).
 With Admiral Lancelot Holland, in command on Hood because of its prominence in the fleet - despite the fact that Prince of Wales technically was the superior ship - the British at this point finally turned their ships to fire broadsides as well.
 This gave Schneider a break, as he had to make fewer adjustments and could really zero in on the British ships that now were steaming on a parallel course.

 Prinz Eugen scored a couple of minor hits on Prince of Wales that started a small fire on the brand-new battleship.
 Wrongly figuring that Prince of Wales was in trouble already, Lütjens then had the Prinz Eugen drop behind to serve as a watchdog on the lurking British cruisers, which were still out of range but closing.
-The Nazis' inability to secure more screening ships for the raid was starting to tell.
+The Germans' inability to secure more screening ships for the raid was starting to tell.
 However, Bismarck then scored a hit with a main battery on Hood with its fifth salvo, which would have been roughly six minutes into the battle, or shortly after 0600.
 One of Bismarck's 38 cm armor-piercing shells plunged through the Hood's deck - one of Hood's major deficiencies which made her a battlecruiser rather than a battleship was thin deck armor - and exploded in its rear magazine.
 Needless to say, that set off the entire magazine and cut the ship in half, the two halves sinking separately.
 Three men out of a crew of 1419 survived, rescued later by the HMS Electra - everyone had to wait for the battle to end before effecting rescue.

 |HMS Hood, on the right, blows up.
 HMS Prince of Wales is on the left.
 Both ships appear to be in trouble.
 Picture taken from Prinz Eugen in the early light.|